SanderMertens/flecs/docs/Relations.md

 The `Tag` property is only interpreted when it is added to the relation part of a pair.

 ### Reflexive relations
-A relation can be marked inclusive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
-Inclusivity only applies to relations that are also transitive.
+A relation can be marked reflexive which means that a query like `Relation(Entity, Entity)` should evaluate to true.
 The utility of `Reflexive` becomes more obvious with an example:

 Given this dataset:
 ```